 Introduction:

-* Parent in this context means a person whose face is imprinted, something I discuss in another part of the website.
+* Parent on this page means a person whose face is imprinted, as explained on the Imprinted Faces page.

 Emotion